bogaudio/BogaudioModules/README.md

 #### <a name="walk"></a> WALK

 WALK is a single-channel random walk, identical to one channel of WALK2, in 3HP.
+It has a JUMP input rather than a TRIG input, but the same S&H and T&H modes are available on the context menu.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the RATE input.
 The polyphony port can be changed to OFFSET, SCALE or JUMP on the context menu.